ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 ...

-    - Configure Library Color Themes should use or not.
-Default value is 'true'
+    - Configure Library Color Themes should use or not- Default value is 'true'

 component.html